calebsponheim/intermittent_control_project/docs/dissertation_log.md

 Follow-ups:
 - Ask Matt Kaufman about generating HMM models from certain types of distributions to test the limitations of Baum-Welch algorithm on training HMMs
 - Add position and posture into instantaneous linear encoding models
-- Read Machine Learning textbook and take Andrew Yang’s coursera course
+- Read Machine Learning textbook and take Andrew NG’s coursera course
 - Draw up plan to convince Nicho that I know what I’m doing on the HMM
 - run model on lots of states and stuff, they liked that
 - Think about interpreting muscle data more comprehensively